Skip to content

 Set up your LinkedIn Ads trigger

 First, set up your trigger—the event that starts your Zap.
 If you're using the Zap template, the trigger app and event will already be selected for you.
-Otherwise, search for and select LinkedIn Ads as the trigger app and New Lead Gen Form Response as the trigger event.
-Click Continue.
+Otherwise, search for and select LinkedIn Ads as the trigger app and New Lead Gen Form Response (Sponsored content) as the trigger event.
+Connect your LinkedIn Ads account, then click Continue.

 A trigger step in the Zap editor with LinkedIn Ads selected for the trigger app and New Lead Gen Form Response selected for the trigger event.